 When does the GDPR go into effect?

-The GDPR was approved by the European Commission in 2016 and will be officially enforceable beginning on May 25, 2018.
+The GDPR was approved by the European Commission in 2016 and became enforceable on May 25, 2018.

 Who does the law apply to?